zero-functional/zero-functional/README.md

 - `loop` the actual loop action (maps to `ext.node`)
 - `delegate` delegate to other functions (like map, filter, etc.)
 - `endLoop` added to end of the loop
-- `final` after the loop section - e.g. to set the result
+- `final` after the loop section - e.g. to set the result or yield the remaining data

 Let's dissect the (simple) map implementation:
 ``` nim